Introduction -buy a computer for business

 - Furthermore, you should ensure your new computer has excellent security features in terms of authentication and access control.

-- Macbook Pro, Macbook Air and Apple iMAC are other options that are available.
+- MacBook Pro, Macbook Air, and Apple iMac are other available options.

-As a final thought, when you buy a new computer or laptop as a contractor or small business owner, you are likely to use this mainly for work reasons.
-When you do this, your company can pay for this cost rather than you paying for it yourself and your company will also receive tax relief.
+Finally, when you buy a new computer or laptop as a contractor or small business owner, you are likely to use this mainly for work reasons.
+When you do this, your company can pay for this cost rather than you paying for it yourself, and your company will also receive tax relief.

 Link to Contractor Advice UK group on